arawseekers/seekers-blog/content/blog/choco-crinkles.md

 {{< figure src="/images/cc3.jpeg" alt="A tray full of baked chocolate crinkles" position="center" caption="" >}}

 Isya has long been fond of chocolate crinkles.
-Fond is an understated word, she loves and craves for it!
+But "fond" is an understated word;
+she loves and craves for it!
 This inspired us to finally bake it ourselves, following the [Chef RV Manabat's recipe](https://youtu.be/eixJLbZQ0fE).

-It was just fitting that Ohio learns to bake this to appease Isya if *wink wink* any misunderstanding arise.
+It's only fitting that Ohio has learned to bake this to appease Isya if (*wink wink*) any misunderstanding arises.
-Best peace offering and lambing a person can give.
+Best peace offering and *lambing* a person can give to their SO.

 - Prep time: 15-20 mins
 - Cook time: 12-15 mins